bup/bup/Documentation/bup-get.1.md

     values.
 Currently, one of these options must be specified whenever the source and destination repository configurations differ in a relevant way, and so far, this option is only supported for appends and picks.
-Note that repairs (see REPLACEMENTS below) require `--rewrite`, and rewriting a git-created save may (currently will) introduce bup-related changes.
+Note that rewriting a git-created save may (currently will) introduce bup-related changes.
 Further, while tested, `--rewrite` is relatively new and so warrants even more caution (see CAUTION above) than `bup get` itself.
 Please consider